 Cake rusks; naan; roti; tea toast; specialty (South Asian) cookies, cakes.

-Exports: US, Singapore, England, Dubai, Australia, Hong Kong, Germany; int’l sales 70% of total.
+Exports: US, Singapore, England, Dubai, Australia, Hong Kong, Germany; international sales 70 percent of total.

 R&D, Skills and Educational needs